Media Contact Information:

-Call for media tours, photography, video, story contacts, overnight accommodations for approved writers.
+Call for media tours, photography, video, story contacts, and overnight accommodations for approved writers.

 30 minutes northeast of downtown Atlanta on I-85, Gwinnett is a suburban destination with a growing reputation for cool downtowns, international food, great theater (our very own Aurora Theatre was just named "Best Theatre in metro Atlanta" by Creative Loafing) and the most diverse shopping in metro Atlanta.

 International & Organic Foodies Rejoice

 Gwinnett, or Seoul of the South, has the South's largest Korean population.
 And it is the home of Atlanta's top international food markets - Super H Mart, Assi Plaza, the International Farmers Market and the Global Mall.
 Kimchee chefs, amazing food courts, Korean-infused kitchen items and some of the best people-watching in town are just the beginning.
 Whether you are looking for Japanese, Korean, Chinese, Vietnamese or something you can't find anywhere else, head to Gwinnett.
-The newly opened Mega Mart features thousands of unique food & home items, many with an Asian Flair.
+The Mega Mart features thousands of unique food & home items, many with an Asian Flair.
 Make sure to check out our Korean Dining Guide here.

-For locally-grown produce and organic specialties, foodies can choose from one of five Farmers Markets that are held from spring to early fall in Norcross, Suwanee, Lawrenceville, Auburn or Snellville.
+For locally-grown produce and organic specialties, foodies can choose from our many seasonal Farmers Markets that are held from spring to early fall in Norcross, Suwanee, Lawrenceville, Lilburn, Grayson, Duluth, Stone Mountain and Auburn.

 The New Downtown Experience

 Gwinnett's cities are an eclectic mix of new and old, but all are bursting with events, cafes, kid-friendly developments and wide-open green space.
 The award-winning Suwanee and Suwanee Town Center Park features a wide array of restaurants, shops and galleries, anchored by a 10-acre urban-style park, the Big Splash interactive water fountain and the Suwanee Creek Greenway.

-Norcross is known as 'the place to imagine."
+Norcross is known as 'a place to imagine."
 This historic town, with a downtown fully located on the National Register of Historic Places, has a drive to bring arts, music and a creative flair to every event and restaurant.
 Downtown restaurants are dotted with local artwork, and one of Atlanta's top juried art festivals, the Norcross Art Fest, is held here every October.